vincentdchan/halang/README.md

 In the future, many features will be add to HaLang.
 Such as

-1. Closure
+1. break and continue statement
-2. break and continue statement
+2. List and Hashmap
 3. Yield
 4. ...